iKAN2025/student/_posts/2023-08-27-reviewticket.md

 <p> </p>
 .5 point: Have a working javascript code cell in a notebook based on the instructions provided under data types hacks (Data Types Hack)
 <p> </p>
-.5 point: Have a working javascript code cell in a notebook which modifies elements in the first HTML code cell hack or another HTML code cell based on the same wireframe representation (DOM Hack)
+0 point: Have a working javascript code cell in a notebook which modifies elements in the first HTML code cell hack or another HTML code cell based on the same wireframe representation (DOM Hack) One of the hacks doesn't work.
 <p> </p>
-0 point: Have a working javascript code cell in a notebook based on the instructions provided in the javascript hack (Javascript Hack) Works in Jupyter Notebook but not on the actual site
+.5 point: Have a working javascript code cell in a notebook based on the instructions provided in the javascript hack (Javascript Hack) Works in Jupyter Notebook but not on the actual site
 <p> </p>
-0 point: Have code cells in a notebook which shows the corrections made to the first three code cells in the 1.4 correcting errors page (Correcting Errors Hack) Works in site but not in jupyter notebook.....?
+.5 point: Have code cells in a notebook which shows the corrections made to the first three code cells in the 1.4 correcting errors page (Correcting Errors Hack) Works in site but not in jupyter notebook.....?
 <p> </p>

-1.5/2.5
+2/2.5

-## Avanthika's Review
+## Eun's Review

 .5 point: Have a working HTML code cell in a notebook based on the wireframe representation provided under HTML hacks (HTML Hack)
 <p> </p>